fuyans/fsetoolsGUI-doc/source/index.rst

 Update
 ======

-FSETools has builtin check update module.
 To check for updates, simply click the version text located at the bottom right corner of the main window as per :numref:`fig-check-update`.

 .. _fig-check-update: